lenliyy/Master-of-sound/README.md

 python music_visualization/music_visualizer.py
 ```

-## How to use
+## How to Use

+1. Launch the program
-1. Run the program.
-A round red "Start" button appears in the center of the window.
+2. Click the red circular "Start" button in the center
-2. Click the circular button to begin a 3-second countdown.
+3. Wait for the 3-second countdown
-3. After the countdown, the visualizer will start listening to your microphone input.
+4. The visualizer will begin processing audio from your microphone
-4. Speak or play music — particles will pulse outward from the center.
-Louder sounds create stronger, faster pulses.
+5. Use the buttons at the bottom or number keys 1-5 to switch between visualization styles:
+   - 1: Pulse Particles
+   - 2: Wave Lines
+   - 3: Star Field (NEW: Purple-White theme)
+   - 4: Geometric Shapes
+   - 5: Fluid Ripples
-5. Close the window to stop the program.
+6. Close the window to exit

+## Tips for Best Experience

+- Use in a quiet environment for better audio detection
+- Try different types of music to see varied visual effects
+- Experiment with all five visualization styles
+- For Star Field effect, try music with clear beats for best visual impact
+- Allow microphone access when prompted
+- Run on a machine with decent graphics capability for smooth animations

 ## Notes and tips